Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** A system or part of a system that does a specific job.
 **Sentence:** The machine’s mechanism helps it to work smoothly.
 **Conversation:**
-A – Why is the toy not working?
+A – Why is the toy not working
 B – The mechanism inside is broken.

 ### Word: Monolingual